Deltora Quest (TV series): Story

-Jarred and Doom recognize each other, and reveal the truth; Jarred is really King Endon, while Doom is the real Jarred, the two men having switched identities to protect the heir to the throne, Lief.
-However, Fallow is revealed to still be alive, and attacks Endon before being stopped by Lief.
-More of the Shadow Lord's minions, including the seven Ak-Baba, dragon-like birds who hid the gems, attack the people, but Lief eventually kills Fallow, though the gems are scattered from the Belt when he does so.
-The Shadow Lord himself arrives to destroy the resistance, but Lief manages to put the gems back on the Belt in the right order this time (Diamond, Emerald, Lapis Lazuli, Topaz, Opal, Ruby, Amethyst, spelling "Deltora") before wearing it, banishing the Shadow Lord.
-Endon, fatally wounded in the fight, thanks Lief for saving the people when he could not, and dies peacefully, leaving Lief as the new king of the now united Deltora.
+Jarred and Doom recognize each other and reveal the truth; Jarred is King Endon, while Doom is the real Jarred, with them having switched identities to protect the heir to the throne, Lief.
+However, Fallow is revealed to still be alive and attacks Endon before being stopped by Lief.
+The Shadow Lord's minions, including the seven Ak-Baba, dragon-like birds who hid the gems, attack the people, but Lief eventually kills Fallow, though the gems are scattered from the Belt in the process.
+The Shadow Lord arrives to destroy the resistance, but Lief manages to put the gems back on the Belt in the right order (Diamond, Emerald, Lapis Lazuli, Topaz, Opal, Ruby, Amethyst, spelling "Deltora") before wearing it, banishing the Shadow Lord.
+A fatally wounded Endon thanks Lief for saving the people when he could not and dies peacefully, and Lief becomes the new king of the now united Deltora.